 Since antiquity, works of art have suffered during times of war.
 In the late 18th and early 19th century, as Napoleon conquered much of Europe, his troops looted thousands of works of art and shipped the most prized examples to Paris for Napoleon’s museum (which would later become the Louvre Museum).
 Though many were returned, others remain in the collection of the Louvre to this day.
 Napoleon also suppressed churches and monasteries across the parts of Europe he conquered and as a result, works of art made to inspire religious devotion (altarpieces, reliquaries, etc.) entered the art market in vast numbers, and — due to the saturation of the market — many remained unsold, and were damaged over time in storerooms, or during transportation.
 Many of these works made their way into European and American museums.
-It’s important to remember that there are often fascinating stories behind how works of art made their way to museums—stories not often revealed in the museum’s label.
+It’s important to remember that there are often fascinating stories behind how works of art made their way to museums—stories not often revealed by a museum label.

 The twentieth century too, saw a period of unprecedented upheaval for works of art during World War II.
 After decades of work by heirs and lawyers, many works of art have been returned to the (usually Jewish) families from which they were illegally confiscated by the Nazis, but thousands remain in museum storerooms.
 Just recently the Louvre opened an exhibition of 100 works of art looted by the Nazis in the hope that the rightful heirs might come forward (more than 1700 works remain in the Louvre that were confiscated by the Nazis, and many museums have offices devoted to researching the provenance of works of art, and returning confiscated works to the rightful owners).